How to Wear All Your Wardrobe: A Wardrobe Edit That Actually Works

 3. Shop with Intention

 Even the biggest wardrobes have missing pieces/categories, common gaps are shoes or lightweight jackets.
-When editing a wardrobe and outfit building with the client, I often ask what they wear on their feet, or what happens if the temperature drops by a couple of degrees?
-These are “blind spots” that might not stand out until you consciously look for them.
+When editing a wardrobe and outfit building with a personal styling client, I often ask what they wear on their feet, or what happens if the temperature drops by a couple of degrees?
+These are ‘blind spots’ that might not stand out until you consciously look for them.

 Stick to filling these gaps and resist impulse buys or sale temptations.
 Remember, it’s only a bargain if you wear it.